OctopusDeploy/docs/docs/deploying-applications/email-notifications.md

-To support this, Octopus provides **Email Steps**in a project's deployment process.
+To support this, Octopus providesÂ **Email Steps**in a project's deployment process.

 ## Adding an email step

-Email can be chosen as the step type when you click **Add Step** in your project's **Process** tab.
-For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.
+Email can be chosen as the step type when you clickÂ **Add Step**Â in your project'sÂ **Process**Â tab.Â For information about adding a step to the deployment process, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.

 ![](/docs/images/5671696/5865915.png)